 "When it's cold outside hold me - don't hold me.
 When I choose to rest my eyes coax me - don't coax me."
 Celestica | Crystal Castles

 I remember sitting in the airport, and my mother smiled at me, and she told me I'd have fun with my father, and to send him her love.
 I didn't get it.
 She was married, and she still wanted to send her love to a man who had deliberately gone off and slept with a woman that wasn't her.
 God says to forgive those who trespass you.
 I don't believe that.
-Well, sure I do believe it; I just don't believe it to some extents.
+Well, sure I do believe it; but forgive, never forget.
 My mother forgave Randall months after their divorce.
 I couldn't even forgive a boy who allegedly cheated on me in grade nine for nearly two years.
-And then I'm barely even over what happened with Jake yet, and I'm only forcing smiles and faking laughter.
-Perhaps, California could have been good for me.
-Only, I don't believe that now.

-"Hi Daddy."
+"Hi Dad."
 I mumbled.
-The word daddy was sickening on my tongue.
+The word Dad was sickening on my tongue.
 I hadn't called him that to his face since the last time I saw him, just Randall.

 "Hi sweetheart!
 Welcome to Sunny California!" he said cheerfully, and I flashed him a fake sort of smile.